Abhijit Kale: Career

 Kale began his career in 1992 for the Indian Under-19s against New Zealand.
-But in first class cricket, he could not find a regular place in the Bombay cricket team and hence moved to Maharashtra cricket team, for which he played during the mid-nineties and averaged nearly 60 runs per innings.
+But in first class cricket, he could not find a regular place in the Bombay cricket team and hence moved to Maharashtra cricket team, for which he played during the mid-1990s and averaged nearly 60 runs per innings.

 He played his only ODI match against Bangladesh at Dhaka in the TVS Cup in 2003.

-In 2009 playing for Linden Park CC (an illustrious English club, with a rich history), Kale hit 39 runs – including six sixes in a row – off a single over in Kent, England.
+In 2009, playing for Linden Park CC (an illustrious English club, with a rich history), Kale hit 39 runs – including six sixes in a row – off a single over in Kent, England.
 His achievement was helped by the fact that there were nine deliveries in the over, including three no balls.
 Kale scored a single off bowler Damion Grosscel's first ball, which was then matched by batting partner Michael Chodster Brown.
 Then came a two by Abhijit – followed by six consecutive sixes.